semaphoreci/docs/docs/essentials/pipeline-queues.md

-You can use queues to prevent parallel runs of [deployment pipelines][deploying-with-promotions] that might cause issues in the environment you deploy to.
+You can use queues to prevent parallel runs of [deployment pipelines][deploying-with-promotions] that might cause issues in the environment you are deploying to.

-If you are deploying projects independently one from another, you can use the separate queues for each project by setting `scope: project` in the queue configuration.
+If you are deploying projects independently one from another, you can use separate queues for each project by setting `scope: project` in the queue configuration.

-In the following example, we are configuring the deployment pipeline to run sequentially in a queue called `Deployment queue`.
+In the following example, we configure the deployment pipeline to run sequentially in a queue called `Deployment queue`.

 ``` yaml